loadero/loadero-python/README.md

 [Loadero wiki](https://wiki.loadero.com/loadero-usage/api/).

 Before using Loadero-Python client an API access token needs to be acquired.
-Currently this can be done by contacting [support](mailto:support@loadero.com?subject=I%20want%20to%20request%20project%20access%20token%20for%20API).
+Currently, this can be done by contacting [support](mailto:support@loadero.com?subject=I%20want%20to%20request%20project%20access%20token%20for%20API).
 More information about the API can be found in the [Loadero wiki](https://wiki.loadero.com/loadero-usage/api/)

 **Note** Access tokens are project specific and cannot be used across multiple projects.
-Make sure to specify the project ID in the request for access token.
+Make sure to specify the project ID in the request for an access token.

 ### Initialization